futurist/edata/README.md

 root.value.firstName.value = 'name'  // set: firstName
 ```

-you can use a shortcut:
+you can also use lodash style:

 ```js
 root.get('firstName')  // get: firstName